buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateReferenceSystem.md

 Well Known Text (WKT) definition for this Coordinate Reference System inversely associated as a _IfcWellKnownText_ entity.

 ### HasCoordinateOperation
 Indicates conversion between coordinate systems.
-In particular it refers to an _IfcCoordinateOperation_ between this coordinate reference system, and another Geographic coordinate reference system.
+In particular it refers to an _IfcCoordinateOperation_ between this coordinate reference system, and another coordinate reference system.

 ## Formal Propositions